 Every now and then I would find someone resting in the shade under a bigger rock.
 And every time, I was filled with envy.
 The way interchanged between steeper and easy passages.
 There was always a good rock to step on or holds to grasp.
 The steel wires were in good condition, and each passage was easy to climb.

-My biggest worry was my condition.
-My heart was beating so hard by now and taking sips out of the water bladder didn’t help much to cool down my body.
-The air stood still, too hot for any altitude above 2160 m!
-Unusual!
-My performance dropped rapidly to zero.
-The beautiful morning sun shone mercilessly on me.
-My movements felt like a tortoise in Sahara with a huge rock on top of her shell.
+My heart was pounding and taking sips out of the water bladder didn’t help much to cool down my body.
+The air stood still, it was unuasually hot for any altitude above 2160 m in September!
+My performance dropped to zero.
+The beautiful morning sun shone mercilessly.
+My movements felt like a snail thrown into Sahara sands.

 200 m below the summit, we reached a section that finally turned into the west side of the mountain.
 A light breeze brushed by my face.
 Shade!
 I felt suddenly much better, stronger, and less hyperventilated.
 At this time we reached another crux.
 It started to get really steep and there was loose gravel lying around.
-Twice, someone on top would slip on a stone and send one flying down to the rest of the people.
+Twice, someone on top would slip on a stone and send one flying down to the people below.
 Good to have your helmets on and dodge if it comes your way.
-And no, please don’t do this for fun.
 It can turn into a serious accident if it hits anyone.

 As we reached the peak, the sky was still as blue as ever.
 Not a single cloud.
 Magnificent views to the surrounding summits as far as the eyes can see.
 Zugspitze, Hochwanne, Dreitorspitze and more.
 You name it, you see it.
-Alpspitz, you’re in my pocket!
+Alpspitz, checked!

 After a short break, we descended the Alpspitz through the Nordwandsteig.
 Again, the Via- Ferrata was perfectly secured with steel wires.
 It brought us through 2 tunnels before reaching the initial point.
 If you poke your heads out from this tunnel, you will see some of the alpine routes that were bolted on the north.
 We passed by the Alpspitzbahn, made a short stopover at the AlpspiX plateau below the Osterfelderkopf and proceeded further into the Hupfleitenjoch.